bamlab/dev-standards/react-native/features/deep-linking.md

 ### iOS

-If you have Facebook SDK installed, a "application" function will already be implemented in your AppDelegate.m You will need to refactor the two methods as is :
+If you have Facebook SDK installed, a "application" function will already be implemented in your AppDelegate.m You will need to refactor the two methods as is:

 ```objectivec
 - (BOOL)application:(UIApplication *)application